Conforming and discontinuous discretizations of non-isothermal Darcy-Forchheimer flows: Numerical results

 As $\mathbf{f} = \mathbf{0}$ and $g = 0$, the displacement, pressure, and temperature fields are determined only by the boundary conditions.
 The computational domain is discretized via a computational mesh made of $4635$ triangles with mesh size $h \sim 0.08 \si{\meter}$ and we set $\ell = 2$ for the temperature field and $m = \ell-1 = 1$ for the velocity and pressure fields.
 We use the RT-dG-dG scheme for solving the problem.
 In Figure~\ref{fig:advectionstep2D} (left) and Figure~\ref{fig:advectionstep2D} (center), we show the results for the velocity and temperature fields, respectively.
 For clarity, velocity streamlines are superimposed on both fields.
 With the chosen boundary conditions, we mimic the injection of fluid in the central part of the inflow boundary $\Gamma_{\text{in}}$ and the extraction of fluid in the central part of the outflow boundary $\Gamma_{\text{out}}$.
 The injected fluid is hotter than the reference temperature of the domain, and a Robin boundary condition is used to model heat exchange with the surrounding subsoil.

 In Figure~\ref{fig:advectionstep2D} (left), the velocity field is shown; as expected, it is driven by the inflow and outflow boundary conditions.
 The streamlines clearly illustrate the flow behavior and highlight the point of high velocity at the recessed corner of the L-shaped domain.
 This behavior is consistent with expectations.
 Regarding the temperature field (Figure~\ref{fig:advectionstep2D} (center)), we observe that, in this convection-dominated regime, the high temperature is transported by the fluid through the domain, and its distribution follows the flow lines.
-The temperature results also agree with what expected.
 Finally, in Figure~\ref{fig:advectionstep2D}(right), we display the pressure field.
-The pressure is higher in the fluid injection zone and then decreases in a manner resembling a linear drop toward the outflow boundary.
+The pressure is higher in the fluid injection zone and then decreases in a manner resembling a linear drop towards the outflow boundary.
 To close the problem, we consider the pressure as an $L^2$ function with zero mean.
-Indeed, Figure~\ref{fig:advectionstep2D} (right) shows that the computed pressure field satisfies the zero-mean condition. \FloatBarrier
+Indeed, Figure~\ref{fig:advectionstep2D} (right) shows that the computed pressure field satisfies the zero-mean condition.